5 Things You MUST Consider Before Buying A Snake

 Legal Considerations & Licensing

-In Australia, you need to hold a reptile license to keep any species of snake.
-There are different types of licenses for different reptiles, quantities of reptiles, and the state you live in.
-Below are the links to relevant authority websites in your state to find out which license you will need.
+In Australia, you need to hold a license to keep any species of snake.
+There are different types of licenses for different reptiles, different quantities of reptiles, and change dependent on the state you live in.

 Collapsible content